 Protecting data centres from fire – your options

-Due to the growing usage of mobile data, consumption of rich internet content and data storage demand from a variety of industries, our lives now rely on data centres.
+Due to the growing usage of mobile data, consumption of rich internet content and data storage demand from a variety of industries, our lives now rely on data centers.

-These data centres host and manage the data that makes our day-to-day activities possible - from energy and lighting to urban traffic and even security systems.
+These data centers host and manage the data that makes our day-to-day activities possible - from energy and lighting to urban traffic and even security systems.

-Data centres are one of the fastest-growing categories of real estate asset in our cities.
-London alone has over 300 data centres.
+Data Centers are one of the fastest-growing categories of real estate asset in our cities.
+London alone has over 300 data centers.
 The US and EU currently have the most, and the number in the Middle East and Asia are also growing rapidly according to Kaiser Research and the Technavio (2016) Global Data Center Market 2016 -2020 report.

 Any interruptions to its operation can have enormous knock-on effects and the operational risks around any disruption are high, in terms of time, money and reputation.

 One of the key operational disruption risks is from fire.
-The threat of fires at data centres is higher than people might imagine, with electrical fires a significant risk given the vast networks of cabling and electronic equipment used.
-So fire safety solutions are crucial considerations for those building and managing data centres.
+The threat of fires at data centers is higher than people might imagine, with electrical fires a significant risk given the vast networks of cabling and electronic equipment used.
+So fire safety solutions are crucial considerations for those building and managing data centers.

 Fire systems also need good back-up, to have a strong field team, so the customer has quick access to technicians who provide good customer service and can respond swiftly to the call to ensure business and operational continuity.

-There are a number of different ways of protecting a data centre from fire.
-Before deciding on the type of system required to protect a data centre, it’s important to conduct a risk analysis to understand the needs of the organisation, the environment and the main risks.
-There are different considerations, such as whether the data centre provides a centralised or decentralised function with a diverse range of solutions.
+There are a number of different ways of protecting a data center from fire.
+Before deciding on the type of system required to protect a data center, it's important to conduct a risk analysis to understand the needs of the organisation, the environment and the main risks.
+There are different considerations, such as whether the data center provides a centralised or decentralised function with a diverse range of solutions.

 One of the choices is between a water or gas solution.
 If gas, there are two options to consider: inert gas or halogenated gas.